Jonathan Moore (musician)

 Jonathan Moore (April 21, 1969 – March 8, 2017), also known by his stage name, Wordsayer, was a rapper, DJ and producer born in Seattle, Washington.
 Known as Seattle's "hip-hop ambassador" and "cultural mayor", Moore was influential in the Northwest hip-hop scene and founded the group Source of Labor in 1989.

 Early life

 Moore grew up in the Columbia City neighborhood of Seattle and attended Roosevelt High School.
 After he graduated in 1987, he moved to Atlanta, Georgia to attend Morehouse College.
 Moore worked at Sevananda, a natural grocery store while he attended Morehouse College.
-When he moved back to Seattle after college in Atlanta, he rented a house in the Central District with his brother, designer Upendo Tookas (a.k.a.
+When he moved back to Seattle after college in Atlanta, he rented a house in the Central District with his friend, designer Upendo Tookas (a.k.a.
 Negus I), and friend, DJ Kamikaze, who also changed the hip-hop game in Seattle.